 “And what do you think?”

 “I think people’s imaginations probably get the better of them.”
-A wasp flew by his head and he ducked.
+A wasp flew past his head and he ducked.

-She watched the wasp buzz back to its nest.
+She watched the bug buzz to its nest.
 “Don’t fear them.
 You’ll lose their respect.”

-“And where else have you been?” she asked rocking back and forth.
+“And where else have you been?” she asked rocking.

 “What do you mean?”